Runners Have An Increased Chance of Developing Plantar Fasciitis

 How Long Should I Stop Running, or Can I Still Run with Plantar Fasciitis?

-The recovery time from plantar fasciitis varies based on the injury’s severity and treatment approach.
-While there’s no set timeline for when runners can resume their sport, the absence of foot pain under pressure is a reliable indicator to start again.
+The recovery time for plantar fasciitis varies with the severity of the injury and the treatment approach.
+While there’s no set timeline for when runners can resume their sport, the absence of foot pain under pressure is a reliable indicator that it’s safe to resume.
 However, waiting for complete pain relief may not be feasible for avid runners.

 Physiotherapy accelerates recovery, making early treatment essential to injury rehab.
-A 1-3 weeks rest from high-impact activities is recommended, but this is just part of the healing process.
+A 1 to 3 weeks rest from high-impact activities is recommended, but this is just part of the healing process.
 Treatments like Shockwave Therapy can further enhance recovery.

-Shockwave Therapy, widely used for conditions like plantar fasciitis, triggers angiogenesis by forming new blood vessels and releasing growth factors such as Vascular Endothelial Growth Factor (VEGF).
+Shockwave Therapy for plantar fasciitis promotes angiogenesis by stimulating the formation of new blood vessels and releasing growth factors, including Vascular Endothelial Growth Factor (VEGF).
 This process enhances blood flow, bringing essential nutrients and oxygen to the injured area, thus accelerating healing.

 The therapy also boosts cellular metabolism, stimulating collagen production, crucial for tendon and ligament repair.
 Additionally, it provides pain relief by modulating nerve fibers responsible for pain transmission, reducing inflammation, and even breaking down calcified fibroblasts in chronic conditions.